Skip to main content

 Edit the Pie Chart

-To edit a Pie Chart, click the pencil icon in the top-right corner of the widget.
-This will open the edit sheet on the right, where adjustments can be made to the data sources, labels, colors, time window, and other settings.
+An existing Pie Chart can be edited by clicking the pencil icon on the top-right corner of the widget.
+This opens the settings sheet on the right, where data sources, labels, colors, time window, and other settings can be updated.

-2. Modifying Time Window: Adjust the "From" and "To" dates to define the desired time period for the latest values.
+2. Modify Time Window: Adjust the From and To fields to change the period of analysis.

-3. Delete a Data Source: Click the trash icon to delete any data source.
+3. Remove Sources: Click the trash icon beside a source to delete it.

 Edit Pie Chart

-Once the necessary changes are made, click Update to apply the modifications.
-The chart will refresh to display the updated data and settings.
+After applying changes, click the Update button.
+The chart will refresh to reflect the new configuration.
 This is an edited chart showing live data.

 Edited Pie Chart